tminhduc2811/me-myself-n-i/posts/react-cheat-sheet.md

 })
 ```

-#### UseEffect
+### UseEffect

-Basic side effect, this will be triggerd on every render
+* Basic side effect, this will be triggerd on every rendered
+* Think of <span class="text-yellow">useEffect</span> as React class lifecycle methods such as componentDidMount, componentDidUpdate, componentWillUnmount combined.
+* Data fetching, setting up subscriptions and changing the DOM in React are basically called <span class="text-yellow">"side effects"</span>.

 ```jsx
 useEffect(() => {